 Phil McAndrew's original cartoon series PIZZA SANDWICH, optioned to Cartoon Network, co-agented with Scott Schwimer.

-Emily Carroll's HIS FACE ALL RED AND OTHER STORIES, an anthology of short horror comics based on Grimms' fairy tales, to Karen Wojtyla at Margaret K. McElderry Books, at auction.
+Emily Carroll's THROUGH THE WOODS, an anthology of short horror comics based on Grimms' fairy tales, to Karen Wojtyla at Margaret K. McElderry Books, at auction.
 (International rights: firstname.lastname@example.org)